800-922-2596 Call Now Book a Free Inspection

 The general name hornet is frequently misused for just about any species of large, ferocious looking and stinging insect.
 Most people use the term “hornet” to designate both bald-faced hornets and the European hornets, even though the European hornet is a true hornet and the bald-faced hornet is actually in the same insect group as yellowjackets.

-Types of hornets in the U.S.
+Common Hornet Species in the U.S.

-There are approximately twenty different species of true, known hornets worldwide, but only one of them lives in the United States: vespa crabo, otherwise known as the European hornet.
+There are approximately twenty different species of true, known hornets worldwide, but only one of them lives in the United States: Vespa crabo, otherwise known as the European hornet.
 As its common name suggests, the European hornet is an introduced species to the U.S. from Europe.
 Other species of wasps that are mistakenly called hornets include the bald-faced hornet, the mud dauber, the ground hornet and the yellowjacket.

 • The European hornet – the only true American hornet – ranges between 1 and 1.5 inches in length with two pairs of wings and three pairs of legs.
-Their coloring is reddish-brown for the most part, with darker brown shades in between the head, thorax, abdominal, and legs.
+Their coloring is reddish-brown for the most part, with darker brown shades in between the head, thorax, abdomen, and legs.
 Their nests are distinctive, made from paper-like material that they create by mixing their saliva with fibers that workers gather for the queen.
-Their colonies can lead to the development of hundreds of new eggs per season and each individual egg then goes through the process of becoming adults over a short amount of time.
+Their colonies can lead to the development of hundreds of new eggs per season, and each egg then goes through the process of becoming adults over a short amount of time.

 • Bald-faced hornets are named for the white markings on their face.
-Their bodies are typically more dark and may have yellow or white stripes.
+Their bodies are typically darker and may have yellow or white stripes.
 While larger in size, bald-faced hornets are actually wasps and similar to yellowjackets.
 They build papery nests like the European hornet and can become aggressive when threatened.

 • Mud daubers are wasps that construct their nests out of mud.
 Their homes can either look like small piles with tunnel openings or long mud tubes.
 Mud daubers are less aggressive than other varieties of wasp.